Apollo-Blaze/Murder-Mystery/README.md

 6. **Background Music**:
    - Suspenseful and atmospheric background music sets the mood as players investigate.
    - Music changes dynamically based on the current location or event.

+7. **Speech-to-Text (STT)**:
+   - Use the Speech-to-Text feature to speak directly to the chatbot and uncover clues.
+   - The STT functionality adds immersion by allowing players to directly speak their questions instead of typing them.

 ---